kjac/FormEditor/Docs/fields_newsletter.md

-# Campaign Monitor and MailChimp integration
+# Campaign Monitor and MailChimp fields
 Form Editor has built-in support for newsletter subcription via [Campaign Monitor](https://www.campaignmonitor.com/) and [MailChimp](https://mailchimp.com/).
 The following describes this integration in detail.

 ## How it works